geoserver/geoserver.github.io/_posts/2026-04-20-geoserver-3-0-RC-released.md

 ### New OAuth2 OpenID Connect Security Integration

 The transition to Spring Security 7 was one of the big tasks accomplished for GeoServer 3.
-This work includes the creation of a new `oidc` plugin.
-The new plugin has taken over the responsibilities of previously available `keycloak` and `oauth2` plugins.
+This work includes the creation of a new `OIDC` plugin.
+The new plugin has taken over the responsibilities of previously available `Keycloak` and `OAuth2` plugins.

-* If you previously used `keycloak`, there are setup instructions for [configuring with Keycloak](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/keycloak/).
+* If you previously used `Keycloak`, there are setup instructions for [configuring with Keycloak](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/keycloak/).
-* If you previously an `oauth2` integration, you can find individual setup instructions for [Google](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/google/), [Azure](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/azure/), and [GitHub](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/azure/).
+* If you previously used an `OAuth2` integration, you can find individual setup instructions for [Google](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/google/), [Azure](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/azure/), and [GitHub](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/azure/).

 We are asking specifically for public testing during 3.0-RC timeframe allowing this module to be included as an extension for 3.0.0 release.